The multi-state lotteries now have a combined jackpot of over 1 billion dollars. Yes, that’s Billion with a capital “B”.

 Are you ready to join Mickey’s Fang Club?

-Stay tuned for updates on the new changes to the Disney Wonder since drydock!
+Stay tuned for updates on the new changes to the Disney Wonder since drydock and other DCL news!

 Well, the venerable rock station KFOG is officially dead, even the call letters are retired.
 As over the air broadcast radio becomes an increasingly desolate landscape with the transition to web based entertainment, we are forced to turn to the web as well.